saiful1474/saiful1474/README.md

 - 👋 Hi, I’m MD SAIFUL ISLAM
-- 👀 I’m interested in database programming
+- 👀 I’m interested in Python programming
-- 🌱 I’m currently learning Uipath (RPA)
+- 🌱 I’m currently working as a Uipath & Power Automate developer (RPA)
 - 💞️ I’m looking to collaborate on Oracle database system (RDBMS)
 - 📫 How to reach me @saiful1474